elizabethzhu1/hippocampus_model/README.md

 `--ic_rI` [optional] Specify a param to vary (can edit range within code) (default = wEE). <br>

 #### `python3 2d_bifurcation.py --region [dg, ca3, ca1] --param1 --param2 --min1 --max1 --min2 --max2 --ext_E --ext_I`
-This script plots a 2D Bifurcation analysis with trajectories of the two given parameters and parameter ranges.
+This script plots a 2D Bifurcation analysis of two given parameters with sample trajectories.

 `--param1` and `--param2` Specify the two parameters whose combinations you want to analyze. <br>
 `--min1` and `--max1` and `--min2` and `--max2` Specify the range of values for each parameter you want analyzed. <br>